 What is Content Curation?

-Content curation is the process of finding, organizing, and sharing relevant third-party content with your audience — adding your perspective to position your brand as a trusted filter for industry knowledge.
+Content curation is the process of finding, organizing, and sharing relevant third-party content with your audience.
+Adding your perspective to position.

 What is Content Curation?